Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Los Angeles' games this season have gone over 46.5 points 10 of 15 times.

-- Baltimore has combined with its opponents to score more than 46.5 points in seven of 15 games this season.
+- Los Angeles has combined with its opponents to score more than 46 points in 10 of 15 games this season.

+- The 45.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 46 total in this contest.

-- The combined points per game average of the two teams, 51.4, is 4.9 points more than Sunday's over/under.
+- The Rams and their opponents have scored an average of 49.9 points per game in 2021, 3.9 more than Sunday's total.

-- This contest's over/under is 1.1 points more than the 45.4 these two squads combine to allow per game this season.

-- The 46.5-point over/under for this game is 0.4 points below the 46.9 points per game average total in Ravens games this season.
+- The 46-point over/under for this game is 0.9 points below the 46.9 points per game average total in Ravens games this season.

 Rams stats and trends